 iv) "We failed to test for E. coli when any repeat sample tested positive for total coliform."

-D) If a supplier detects E. coli but does not violated the E. coli MCL, in addition to completing the table as subsection (d)(4) requires, the supplier may include a statement explaining that although the supplier detected E. coli, it did not violate the E. coli MCL.
+D) If a supplier detects E. coli and has not violated the E. coli MCL, in addition to completing the table as required in subsection (d)(4), the supplier may include a statement explaining that although the supplier detected E. coli, it did not violate the E. coli MCL.

 BOARD NOTE: This Section derives from 40 CFR 141.153.